What are the top Game Design BA programs for 2021?

 Other BACS highlights include the opportunity to enroll in Drexel’s accelerated degree program, which enables students to graduate with both a bachelor’s and master’s degree in five years, and the Cooperative Education Program.
 Founded in 1919, the program was one of the first of its kind, and it continues to be among the largest and most renowned.
 Drexel Co-op allows students to test drive careers, network, and gain experience before graduation.
 Students choose from more than 1,700 employers in 35 states and 45 international locations, or conduct an independent search.

-All students have access to Drexel Game Design and the RePlay Lab.
+Students also have access to Drexel Game Design and the RePlay Lab.
 DGD and RePlay are collaborative efforts between the Digital Media program (in the Westphal College of Media Arts & Design) and the Computer Science department (in the College of Computing and Informatics).

 Founded in 2005, the program offers a BA in Media and Information with a Game and Interactive Media Design Specialization and a BA in Studio Art with a Game Design and Development Specialization.
 The Specialization is also available to other majors “on a case-by-case basis, particularly those in the Honors College.”
 An interdisciplinary Game Design and Development Minor is also available for BA students.